Zine-Team/zine-store/pages/contract.md

 | Phone         | 512-922-1715               | 847-532-8017                 |
 | Email         | stephbarkan@protonmail.com | mustafamahdi.anwar@gmail.com |

-Hiring Party will be available and respond to Cooperative Worker in a reasonable manner and within 3 days of contact.
+Hiring Party will be available and respond to Cooperative Worker in a reasonable manner and in no event later than within 5 business days of contact.

 ---